keegango/lsqpy/README.md

 Affine expressions are made from variables, constants, and other affine expressions using the operations +, -, and *.
 There are a few rules about what can be combined for each operator.

-For addition and subraction, the two expressions being combined must either have the same dimensions or one of the two must be a scalar.
+For addition and subtraction, the two expressions being combined must either have the same dimensions or one of the two must be a scalar.
 When one expression is a scalar, it is added to each entry of the other expression.
 For example,

 	x = Variable(3)
 	y = Variable(2)